Beats & Symbols (TEA-Occ): How It Works and How to Score Higher

 What is TEA-Occ?

 TEA-Occ stands for Test of Everyday Attention for Occupational Use.
-It is the psychometric instrument that the Beats & Symbols test is based on.
-It measures divided attention — the ability to process two independent channels of information simultaneously.
+It is a validated psychometric instrument measuring divided attention — the capacity to process two simultaneous information streams without losing accuracy on either.
+The Beats & Symbols test is the UK train driver OPC's implementation of this tool.

 How many difficulty levels are there?